site-of-grace/FEC/README.md

 ## License

-Project Atelier is licensed under the MIT License.
+Grace Outfitters is licensed under the MIT License.